 The Leadership Training Program (LTP) is a blended learning approach where participants engage in a rigorous six-week program delivered via a web-based platform and facilitated by the NICHE team.
-Offered several times a year, the program includes conference calls, mentoring by NICHE faculty, on-demand access to tools, benchmarking, guides for implementation, and much more.
+Offered several times a year, the program includes interactive conference calls, live and recorded webinars, mentoring by NICHE faculty, on-demand access to tools, benchmarking, guides for implementation, and much more.
 Register today for the NICHE Leadership Training Program.

 Each individual hospital must register a core team for the Leadership Training Program.
 Multiple hospitals within systems must register a core team for each individual hospital.
 Please refer to NICHE Designation Process for more information.

 Participants engage in a rigorous six-week program delivered via a web-based platform and facilitated by the NICHE team.
 The designated NICHE coordinator at each hospital receives tools to plan and prepare how the course will be delivered over the six-week period.
 All the tools and resources are provided to participants.